splunk/observability-workshop/content/en/s4r/6-apm/5-apm-trace-analyzer.md

 {{% notice title="Exercise" style="green" icon="running" %}}

 * In the time picker select **Last 1 hour**.
-* Note, that most of our traces have errors (red) and there are only a limited amount of traces that are error free (blue).
+* Note, that most of our traces have errors (red) and there are only a limited amount of traces that are error-free (blue).
 * Make sure the **Sample Ratio** is set to `1:1` and **not** `1:10`.
 * Click on **Add filters**, type in `orderId` and select **orderId** from the list.
 * Paste in your **Order Confirmation ID** from when you went shopping earlier in the workshop and hit enter.
+If you didn't capture one, please ask your instructor for one.
   ![Traces by Duration](../images/apm-trace-by-duration.png)

 {{% /notice %}}